ISECooker Construction

 We used plaster of Paris (Dec 16, 17, 19, 24, Ghana), and wall plaster (Jan 15, Malawi), below.

-In Lusaka, Zambia, Clement and I used Concrete, and even made the bottom surface of the insulated lid from concrete.
+Clement and I built a nice concrete ISECooker in Lusaka Zambia, and even made the bottom surface of the insulated lid from concrete.
 Using two wash basins (one deeper than the other) the ISECooker closes like a clam shell.
-We used polyethelene (melting temperature ~ 260 C) insulation from pillows (cost ~ $3.00 per ISECoooker), and we put a thermal switch (T = 180C) and thermal fuse (T = 220 C) on the underside of the concrete receptacle.
-The maximum working temperature of the aluminium pot is determined by the distance between the aluminium pot and the thermal switch.
+We used polyethylene (melting temperature ~ 260 C) insulation from pillows (cost ~ $3.00 per ISECoooker), and we put a thermal switch (T = 180C) and thermal fuse (T = 220 C) on the underside of the concrete receptacle.
+The maximum working temperature of the aluminum pot is determined by the distance between the aluminum pot and the thermal switch.
 See section 7.

 Clement demonstrated the thermal storage capability with this short video.

 We’ve usually made the outer housing from plastic wash basins, although we got a large aluminium pot at a good price in Nepal.
 The plastic wash basins are seen as ugly garbage cans, which is probably a deal-breaker for the consumer market.
-We are also working with ceramics shops to build the entire receptacle surface and outer housing out of clay, producing a beautiful product.
-Clay may however be more expensive and heavy… not a problem for a stationary cooker… like in the USA, we don’t move our ranges around.
+We also built the entire receptacle surface and outer housing out of clay (right), producing a beautiful product.
+Clay may however be more expensive and heavy and more fragile than concrete… not a problem for a stationary cooker… like in the USA, we don’t move our ranges around.
 However, so far people have prioritized ability to move the cooker.
-Because of the expertise required for making clay pots, and the time required for drying and firing, the other mesh-reinforced surface are better for prototyping new design ideas.
 It may be sufficient to make just the top (annulus) cooking surface from clay (ceramics), but we haven’t tried that yet.

 Thermal degradation of concrete: It’s widely accepted that concrete is not high-temperature stable – that it disintegrates at temperatures above 70 C. However, we’ve not experienced this from either our concrete nor plaster receptacles in the Malawi vocational schools, where temperatures routinely exceed 300 C. Likely, thermal disintegration is caused by differential expansion because of uneven heating.
 We may be protected from thermal degradation by doing two things: